All About: PCOS

 What is PCOS?

 Polycystic Ovary Syndrome (PCOS) is a common hormonal disorder in women.
-In PCOS, women produce more androgenic hormones such as testosterone, while the levels of oestrogen and progesterone are reduced.
-This creates a hormonal imbalance, resulting in various symptoms.
-Due to the increased presence of testosterone, the follicles in the ovaries do not fully mature and transform into cysts.
-As a result of the follicles not maturing, ovulation does not occur, leading to missed periods and fertility problems.
+In PCOS, women produce more androgenic hormones such as testosterone, and the levels of oestrogen and progesterone are reduced.
+This leads to a hormonal imbalance that manifests in various symptoms.
+Due to the increased presence of testosterone, the follicles in the ovaries do not fully mature and turn into cysts.
+As a result of the follicles not maturing, ovulation does not occur, leading to a lack of menstruation and fertility issues.

 - Irregular cycle or no menstruation at all